-One assistant.
+One gateway.
 Seven providers.

 Problem

-- →Different SDKs, different message formats, different streaming protocols
+- →Different SDKs, different message formats, different streaming protocols per provider

 Depending on one AI provider in production is the same kind of risk as depending on one cloud region.
 Eventually, it will bite you.